 Walking and Hiking Scottish Breaks

 Scotland is made up of varied and beautiful landscapes.
 From the highlands to Loch Lomond, there are walking routes for all ages and abilities.
-People travel to Scotland from all over the world for more than just the history, and a walking holiday is certainly a great way to see the country.
-Walking holidays provide the chance to see some truly unique landscapes, and there is no better way to see Scottish wildlife than by foot.
+People travel to Scotland from all over the world for more than just the history, and a walking tour is certainly a great way to see the country.
+Walking tours provide the chance to see some truly unique landscapes, and there is no better way to see Scottish wildlife than by foot.